yeshelpnetwork/yeshelpnetwork.github.io/README.md

 - Next.js (App Router), React, TypeScript
 - Tailwind CSS
 - GitHub Actions → GitHub Pages (static export)

+## Assets

+- Favicon and default SVG icon live at `app/icon.svg`.
+- Reusable vector mark is at `public/logo-mark.svg`.
+- Company bitmap logo should be added as `public/yeshelp-logo.jpg` (JPEG).
+You can replace this file with an updated export anytime.

 ## Local development
 1. Install Node.js 20+